Minority Health Grant Program

 Healthiest Wisconsin 2020 Focus: Mental Health

 The Minority Health Grant covers expansion of the Venga Y Relajese stress management program and its related curriculum delivered to uninsured women.
 Funding allows AWPCC to increase programming both in frequency and participant capacity, offer new programs and hire a Community Health Worker to support efforts and bolster operational capacity.
 There have been two new, one-time classes offered, Relajémonos en Familia and Mindful Eating that served eighteen participants.
 Additionally, there are two new Venga Y Siga Creciendo classes serving fifteen participants.
-A mens group is planned to begin January 2021.
+A group for men is planned to begin January 2021.

 "Overall, we are pleased that the Venga program continues to touch lives in positive ways to improve the stress levels of our patients despite obstacles."